TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/03/so-how-do-russian-cosmonauts-feel-about-russias-war-on-ukraine/" >🔗</a> **[Arstechnica]** So how do Russian cosmonauts feel about Russia’s war on Ukraine?
 - <a href="https://spacenews.com/oneweb-reaches-launch-deal-with-spacex/" >🔗</a> **[SpaceNews]** OneWeb reaches launch deal with SpaceX
 - <a href="https://spacenews.com/hope-fading-for-recovery-of-european-radar-imaging-satellite/" >🔗</a> **[SpaceNews]** Hope fading for recovery of European radar imaging satellite
 - <a href="https://www.esa.int/Science_Exploration/Space_Science/Plato_exoplanet_mission_gets_green_light_for_next_phase" >🔗</a> **[ESA]** Plato exoplanet mission gets green light for next phase
 - <a href="https://spacenews.com/cyber-warfare-gets-real-for-satellite-operators/" >🔗</a> **[SpaceNews]** Cyber warfare gets real for satellite operators
-- <a href="https://spacenews.com/general-dynamics-cloud-contract-with-nga-moves-forward-after-leidos-withdraws-protest/" >🔗</a> **[SpaceNews]** General Dynamics’ cloud contract with NGA moves forward after Leidos withdraws protest

 ### Launch-related News 🚀